 Choosing a size or capacity

-'A seven to 12-litre capacity model will suit a single person living in a small flat, looking to tackle a mild damp problem.
+'A model with a capacity between 7 and 12 litres will suit a single person living in a small flat, looking to tackle a mild damp problem.
 Dehumidifiers with a capacity of 14 to 16 litres are suitable if there are more of you creating moisture, or your damp problem is more severe.

-'If you have a lot of moisture you need to get rid of fast, then you'll likely want a model with a large capacity of 18-plus litres.'
+'If you have a lot of moisture you need to get rid of fast, then you'll likely want a model with a large capacity of at least 18 litres.'

 Get more tips on how to buy the best dehumidifier.